 Smaller Business Goals Facilitate Bigger Financial Goals

-Making one million dollars in sales is a nice goal, but all by itself, it is a goal without substance unless you have mapped out other goals to help facilitate those sales.
+Making $1 million dollars in sales is a nice goal, but all by itself, it is a goal without substance unless you have mapped out other goals to help facilitate those sales.
 If money is your only driving passion, you, your employees, and the business will all suffer.
 In fact, studies on discipline, self-control, and success show that constantly expending high energy to achieve success can be unhealthy for you.

 Business Goals: Steps Toward Achieving Larger Goals

 Every long-term or large goal should have smaller goals or steps that will help you achieve those larger goals.
-As an example, let’s say that your large goal is to make one million dollars.
+As an example, let’s say that your large goal is to make $1 million dollars.
 How will you do that?
 What steps are necessary in order to increase sales?
 How will you handle the increased volume?
 Will you need new manufacturers?
-How will you gear marketing towards that objective?
+How will you gear marketing toward that objective?

-Answering all these questions will help you develop smaller goals that support your main goal of making one million dollars.
+Answering all these questions will help you develop smaller goals that support your main goal of making $1 million dollars.
 Let’s look at just one of the above examples as a small goal.